Anako01/Anako01/README.md

 ## Personal Introduction
-My name is Anako Njikenjike, I am a BSc Computer Science graduate and currently pursuing a BSc Honours in Computer Science at the University of the Western Cape.
+Hi, I am Anako Njikenjike, a BSc Computer Science graduate and currently pursuing a BSc Honours in Computer Science at the University of the Western Cape.
 I enjoy building practical systems that solve real-world problems, from data-driven applications and financial modelling projects to educational web platforms.
 I am motivated by continuous learning, analytical problem-solving, and designing systems that are both efficient and scalable.

 Technically, I have strong proficiency in Python, Java, C, SQL, and web technologies (HTML & CSS), with experience building data-driven systems, financial modelling applications, and machine learning-based solutions.
 My background as a Practical Demonstrator and Tutor has further strengthened my analytical thinking and ability to communicate complex computational and mathematical concepts effectively.